-- 6.3 The procuring Service Director and the Head of Procurement may decide that; - 6.3.1 An alternative means of selection of Suppliers to those required by these CPRs is appropriate (e.g. a Supplier shortlist other than described in these CPRs, negotiation with a single supplier not otherwise permitted, etc.) but they must record the reason for their decision and obtain the approval of the Head of Internal Audit. - 6.3.2 Following receipt of Tenders for the Supply, it is appropriate to seek to reduce the overall cost, or change other terms of the Supply by negotiation with one or more suppliers which have submitted Tenders. - 6.3.3 It is appropriate to negotiate a repeat, continuation or serial contract with an existing Supplier, by reference to the original Tender for the Supply. - 6.3.4 The use of another local authority as a supplier of services by its own labour or as a procurement agent acting on behalf of the council without competition is appropriate (although subject to EU Procurement Rules).
+6.7.16.6.1 An alternative means of selection of Suppliers to those required by these CPRs is appropriate (e.g. a Supplier shortlist other than described in these CPRs, negotiation with a single supplier not otherwise permitted, etc.) but they must record the reason fortheir decision and obtain the approval of the Head of Internal Audit.
+6.7.26.6.2 Following receipt of Tenders for the Supply, it is appropriate to seek to reduce theoverall cost, or change other terms of the Supply by negotiation with one or more existingSupplier, by reference to the original Tender for the Supply.